Mergers and Acquisitions Law: Everything You Need To Know

 This document allows the new owner to prevent an employee or owner of the previous company from going to work for a competitor.
 State laws vary widely on the legality of non-compete agreements.
 For this reason, you should have any proposed non-compete provisions reviewed by a qualified employment lawyer.

 If you need help with mergers and acquisitions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.